sammancoaching/website/workshops/approvals/part2.md

 ### Connect: Situations where this won't work

+In pairs, discuss weaknesses with the tests we've written.
+Would you feel confident to refactor this code now?
+Where could you still introduce bugs the tests wouldn't find?

-* 10 min concept: Limitations of coverage
+### Concept: Limitations of coverage

+Slides explaining covered != bug free and uncovered != buggy.
+Also introduce mutation testing.

-* 10 min concrete: Demo mutation testing
+### Concrete: Demo mutation testing

+Do it by hand in [Gilded Rose](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-* 20 min concrete: Do mutation testing
+### Concrete: Do mutation testing

+Everyone have a go

-* 5 min conclusions: Look again at the situations where this won't work
+### Conclusions: Look again at the situations where this won't work

+Would you feel confident to refactor this code now?
+Where could you still introduce bugs the tests wouldn't find?

 ## Part 4

 Review and conclusions

-* 5 min concept: Extract a function
+### Concept: Extract a function

+This is the hardest first step.
+Slide.

-* 15 min concrete: Validate and Add Product - extract function
+### Concrete: Validate and Add Product - extract function

+Show it on another codebase - [ValidateAndAddProduct](https://github.com/emilybache/ValidateAndAddProduct-Refactoring-Kata)

-* 10 min conclusions: walkabout posters & code review
+### Conclusions: walkabout posters & code review

-* 15 min retrospective: gather observations
+Get people to look through everything we've done today and discuss with someone what they've learnt.
+Write answers on the mind-map as sub-nodes.

+### Retrospective: next steps

+Everyone spends 3 minutes writing notes.
+What will I

+* start doing now
+* continue doing now
+* want to learn more about

+Go round and everyone say something.
+Yes, and.
+No questioning other people's conclusions.